Our Team

 Tina Wang, Ph.D.

-Tina Wang, Ph.D. is an evaluation associate II at Creative Research Solutions (CRS).
+Tina Wang, Ph.D. is a Senior Evaluation Associate at Creative Research Solutions (CRS).
 Dr. Wang has extensive research experience in different areas, including language assessment, educational assessment, and program evaluation related to STEM, public health, and mental health.
 Dr. Wang is skilled at conducting quantitative and qualitative research through the lens of culturally responsive and equity evaluation and assessment.
 Dr. Wang received her Doctoral degree in Cultural, Literacy, and Language at the University of Texas at San Antonio (UTSA).
 She completed her postdoctoral studies at UTSA after graduation.
 Prior to joining CRS, Dr. Wang worked as a researcher at various research-oriented higher education institutions, including Louisiana State University, University of Kansas, and University of Texas at San Antonio Health and Science Center.

 Dr. Wang’s research and evaluation work serves linguistically and culturally diverse populations as well as the marginalized groups, including communities of color, low-income students, refugees, immigrants, learners with significantly cognitive disabilities, non-traditional older adults, bilingual students, and English language learners.
 Apart from research and program evaluation, Dr. Wang has a great passion for teaching.
 She received her Master’s degree in Teaching English to Speakers of Other Languages (TESOL) at Michigan State University (MSU) and was an English as a second language instructor for two years at INTO University.
 She also taught undergraduate and graduate students at the university level.